itnproducoes/openheart/README.md

 7. Governing Law and Jurisdiction
 This agreement is governed by Brazilian law, and the courts of the Licensor’s city shall have jurisdiction over any disputes.

+Note: We removed GPLv3 files that were kept in error; they were not in use.
+Older versions (v1.01 or earlier) remain under GPLv3.

 ---

 ## 📄 Appendix